An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Simulation Study

 We set $T_\ast=1$ and consider the problem of testing the null hypothesis of a zero effect:

 The $p$-values are computed using the set of moving block permutations $\Pi_{\rightarrow}$.
 The nominal level is $\alpha=0.1$.

-We first analyze the performance of our procedure with stationary data, letting $F_t\overset{iid}\sim N(0,1)$.
-Table \ref{tab:size_iid} presents simulation evidence on the size properties of our method when the data are i.i.d. ($\rho_u=\rho_\epsilon=0$), which implies exchangeability of the residuals (cf.\ Lemma \ref{lem:exchangeability_iid}).
+We first analyze the performance of our procedure with stationary data, letting $F_{2t}\overset{iid}\sim N(0,1)$.
+Table \ref{tab:size_iid} presents simulation evidence on the size properties of our method when the data are iid ($\rho_u=\rho_\epsilon=0$), which implies exchangeability of the residuals (cf.\ Theorem \ref{thm:finite_sample}).
 As expected, our procedure achieves exact size control, irrespective of whether or not the model for $P_t^N$ is correctly specified.
 To study the finite sample performance with dependent data, we set $\rho_u=\rho_\epsilon=0.6$.
-Table \ref{tab:size_wd} shows that our method exhibits close-to-correct size under correct specification as well as under misspecification, confirming the theoretical results on the robustness of our procedure under estimator stability and stationarity (cf.\ Appendix \ref{subsec:stability}).
+Table \ref{tab:size_wd} shows that our method exhibits close-to-correct size under correct specification and under misspecification, confirming the theoretical results on the robustness of our procedure under estimator stability and stationarity.

-To investigate the performance with non-stationary data, we use trending factors: $F_t\overset{iid}\sim N(t,1)$.
+To investigate the performance with non-stationary data, we use trending factors: $F_{2t}\sim N(t,1)$.
 Tables \ref{tab:size_iid_nonstat} and \ref{tab:size_wd_nonstat} show that under correct specification, our method exhibits excellent size properties.
 However, unlike in stationary settings, misspecification can cause size distortions.
-This finding is expected given the theoretical results and discussions in Appendix \ref{sec:stability_theory}.
+This finding is expected given the theoretical results and discussions in Section \ref{subsec:stability}.

-Figure \ref{fig:pcs} displays power curves for a setting where $T_0=19$ and $J=50$ as in our empirical application, $\rho_u=\rho_\epsilon=0.6$, and $F_t\overset{iid}\sim N(0,1)$.
-Under correct specification, our method exhibits excellent small sample power properties and comes close to achieving the oracle power bound.\footnote{The oracle power bound is constructed based on the true marginal distribution of $\{u_t\}$.} Moreover, we find that imposing additional constraints when estimating $P_t^N$ (e.g., using SC instead of the more general constrained Lasso) does not improve power when these additional restrictions are correct, but can cause discernible power losses when they are not.
+Figure \ref{fig:pcs} displays power curves for a setting where $T_0=19$ and $J=50$ as in our empirical application, $\rho_u=\rho_\epsilon=0.6$, and $F_{2t}\overset{iid}\sim N(0,1)$.
+Under correct specification, our method exhibits excellent small sample power properties and comes close to achieving the oracle power bound based on the true marginal distribution of $u_t$.
+Moreover, we find that imposing additional constraints when estimating $P_t^N$ (e.g., using SC instead of the more general constrained Lasso) does not improve power when these additional restrictions are correct but can cause power losses when they are not.